Classic Baby Blanket – Free Crochet Pattern

 More Crochet Baby Blanket Patterns

-If you enjoy making this Classic Crochet Baby Blanket, you may also like these crochet baby blanket patterns:
+If you enjoy making this Classic Crochet Baby Blanket, you may also like these crochet baby blanket patterns (all with video tutorials):

 Skill Level